 Val Thorens is, quite simply, one of the most impressive resorts in all of Europe.
 If the view from the top of the Cime Caron cable car at 3200m isn't enough to convince you of this, then perhaps a quick look at some of the mountain stats will change your mind as, with a base of 2300m, Val Thorens is the highest ski resort in all of Europe, while, as part of the 3 Vallees mountain chain, Val Thorens helps make up the largest linked ski area in the world.

 With so much terrain combined with a deep and reliable annual snowfall, Val Thorens is an ideal location for early season ski cross action.
-The 2016/17 season will be the fifth consecutive year that the FIS Freestyle World Cup circuit will visit Val Thorens' imposing slopes, with the Jean Frederic Chapuis ski cross course (named after Val Tho's favourite son and Sochi 2014 Olympic champion) hosting the first two races of this December's Audi FIS Ski Cross World Cup Cross Alps tour.
+The 2017/18 season will be the sixth consecutive year that the FIS Freestyle World Cup circuit will visit Val Thorens' imposing slopes, with the Jean Frederic Chapuis ski cross course (named after Val Tho's favourite son and Sochi 2014 Olympic champion) hosting the first two races of this December's Audi FIS Ski Cross World Cup Cross Alps Tour.

 With its spectacular setting, technical course layout, and impressive history as an Audi FIS Ski Cross World Cup venue, Val Thorens has become perhaps the premier stop on the tour.